 Laser-cut metal screens offer a total sense of privacy but plenty of style and lighting.
 Finish off the look by adding rattan garden furniture into the mix!

 Horizontal timber screens create a nice partition while offering support for climbing plants.
 If you have decking, wooden posts will blend in naturally.

 For unique and beneficial outdoor privacy screen ideas, think of building a bug hotel in the form of a wall.
 Stack up your old pots, waste woods, logs, straws, bricks and twigs to recreate something like this!

 Flowering tall trees offer a fantastic view from your living room, plus a natural screen.
 Growing Wisteria on your pergola is also a win-win!
 Flowering Cherry trees are a good choice, too.

 9. Gabion walls

 Need a weatherproof wall for your garden?
 Then, the gabion wall is the most efficient solution!
-Basically, it’s a cage-like filled with rocks or a mixture of sand and soil which offers both screening and a structure on which to raise flowerbeds.
-Neat!
+Basically, it’s a cage-like filled with rocks or a mixture of sand and soil.
+The design offers both screening and a structure on which to raise garden beds.

 10. Garden screening rolls

-Reed rolls make great privacy screens and the space for wall-mounted plants.
+Reed rolls make great privacy screens and space for wall-mounted plants.
 You can also easily attach reed screens to existing fence posts with staples or ties.
 A bamboo privacy screen is also a great example.